raosaif/py-subtitles/README.md

 Process
 -------
-There are two scripts

-* py-subttitles.py is a script which can be used from a command line with a movie name provided
 * py-subtitles-click.py is a script which can be made right click based action using Nautilus-Action configuration tools.

 If there is no exact subtitle for the movie name and format then py-subtitles will download movie subtitle which matched a tag from priority list.
 You can edit this list from the script